Last Updated on

 Worried about heating up the beans as the burrs work, though?
 You’re going to find yourself leaning back toward ceramic burrs again; they’ll create less heat.
 That said, if you’re just trying to find the best coffee grinder for home use, you’ll be fine with stainless steel.
 Bonus: Coffee grinders with stainless steel burrs tend to cost less (unless you’re comparing a manual coffee grinder with ceramic burrs to an electric one with stainless steel burrs).

-There is one potential benefit to ceramic burrs, but it’s probably not noticeable enough to most people to justify the extra cost.
-The coffee may have more body and a slightly different mouthfeel than coffee grounds with stainless steel blades.
+There is one potential benefit to ceramic burrs, but it’s probably not noticeable enough to most people to justify the extra cost compared to steel.
+The coffee may have more body and a slightly different mouthfeel than coffee grounds with steel blades.

 High-Speed vs Low-Speed Coffee Grinders

 Based on what you know about friction and heat and how heat affects coffee beans as they’re being ground, high-speed grinders sound like the ones to avoid, right?
-In this case, the high-speed ones can be great; they’ll move the coffee through so quickly, there won’t be time for burning.
+In this case, the high-speed ones can be great; they’ll move the coffee through so quickly, there won’t be time for burning coffee grounds.

 Usually, when you see a high-speed coffee grinder it’s three things: expensive, direct drive, and of the flat burr variety.
 Even though it’s faster, it’s also typically quieter than your average grinder.